 How long will it take to finalise the Neighbourhood Development Plan?

 3.1 Neighbourhood Development Plans must be prepared following a procedure set by government (Figure 2).
-We have now reached the second formal consultation stage - the Regulation 16 consultation.
+We have now reached the Referendum stage.

 Figure 2.
 The Neighbourhood Development Planning Process